Said-FD/react-dialog/src/Dialog/README.md

 Anyway, here is the `<Dialog />` component if you think that you need one `:D`\
 It has simple default styling with two color themes and controls but you can customize it to fit your needs and design.

-See the most commonly used variant on [GitHub Pages](https://said-fd.github.io/react-dialog).

 Simplest example:
 ```js